 Terminal 2 - Across from the Children's Museum (2), E5, Baggage Claim

-Terminal 5 - Near Security Checkpoint, Food Court Area
+Terminal 5 - Outside security near Checkpoint, Food Court Area

 Hook-ups for operator-assisted teletypewriters (TTY) are available 24 hours a day and located at the following locations: